0100101101011010/food/_posts/2019-01-13-savoury-lentil-soup-slow-cooker-instant-pot.md

 | **FRIDGE**       | refrigerate for up to 8 days |
 | **FREEZER**      | freeze for several months    |

-<p>This recipe is super forgiving and easy to customize!
+This recipe is super forgiving and easy to customize!
 For example, if you want a thicker stew-like meal, just reduce the water by a quarter.
 You can substitute double the amount of fresh thyme for dried.
-The spinach can be swapped out for kale or swiss chard or left out altogether.</p>
+The spinach can be swapped out for kale or swiss chard or left out altogether.

-<p>The first time I made this, I sauteed the onions and garlic in 1 tsp of sesame oil.
+The first time I made this, I sauteed the onions and garlic in 1 tsp of sesame oil.
 But having done it with just water since then, I don't think the taste is hugely affected.
-If you're not counting calories, feel free to add some oil to make it more fragrant!</p>
+If you're not counting calories, feel free to add some oil to make it more fragrant!

-<b>To make vegan:</b>
-<p>Use 2 L of vegetable stock instead of water and chicken bouillon.</p>
+** * Vegan:** Use 2 L of vegetable stock instead of water and chicken bouillon.

 ![savoury vegan lentil soup](/food/images/recipe-savoury-lentil-soup-slow-cooker-instant-pot-1.jpg){:width="100%"}{: .image-left}